intel/CacheLib/MultiTierDataMovement.md

   <img width="640" height="360" alt="BackgroundEvictor" src="cachelib-background-evictor.png">
 </p>

-## Synchronous Eviction and Promotion

-- `disableEviction`: Disables eviction to memory (item is always evicted to NVMe or removed on eviction)

 ## Background Evictors

 The background evictors scan each class to see if there are objects to move the next (lower)